Greetings and Gratitude

 Contributions from visual artists enriched the images in The Thanksgiving Address video and essay (Rick Hill), the Mush Hole photo essay (Justine Wong), Language and Food (Cindy Martin).
 The artwork of Joseph Brant, Suzanne Brant, John Fadden, Rick Hill, Stan Hill and Ernie Smith were integral to the videos in the Haudenosaunee Primer.
 The food icons in Chapter 6 were created by Tzazná Miranda Leal.
 Alexandra Gelis designed the logo for both the website and the intro to all videos.

 Deborah, along with Lauren, crafted and edited the photo essays.
 They also created the Facilitator’s guides which are critical to the collective use of the material.
+In 2021, students in Lauren’s University of Toronto, New College Equity Studies course “Theory and Praxis in Food Security” developed new facilitator’s guides for the Dynamic Tensions section.
+Thanks to Alaina Hamid, Vibhuti Kacholia, Ruth Rodrigues, and Maria Takacs.

 Greetings and Gratitude to the storytellers, and the photographers, artists, writers and editors who crafted the oral stories with images into photo essays!